falgunisbmn/falgunisbmn/README.md

 - 👋 Hi, I’m Falguni Sharma
 - 👀 I’m interested in app and web development
-- 🌱 I’m currently learning Tailwind CSS
+- 🌱 I’m currently looking forward to learn Tailwind CSS and JS
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me on email
+- 📫 Could reach me- on email
+- 📫 Also available on linkedin

 <!---